mrquincle/aim_modules/HorizonModule/README.md

     5900/tcp  open  vnc        VNC (protocol 3.8)
     49153/tcp open  unknown

 This is the correct device, supporting VNC over the default 5900 port.
-Now, we can fill in this address by sending data to the "/horizonmodule0/address" port.
+Now, we can fill in this address by sending data to the "/horizonmodule0/address" port (see http://127.0.0.1:10000/data=list again).

 ![picture](https://raw.github.com/mrquincle/aim_modules/master/HorizonModule/doc/yarp_address.png)